Marlboro College followed a calendar of two semesters each year.

-The faculty advisor plays a vital role in the intellectual growth of the Marlboro student.
-The advisor is not only an experienced guide to the curriculum and the institution but is active in helping the student to set educational goals and to work toward meeting them.
-The advisor’s help occurs in different ways at two distinct times during the student’s undergraduate years: (1) in the first two years when the student is discovering new avenues of learning, sharpening skills, and building a foundation for advanced work; and (2) in the final two years when the student is on Plan, committed to a narrower and more focused study.
+The faculty advisor played a vital role in the intellectual growth of the Marlboro student.
+The advisor was not only an experienced guide to the curriculum and the institution but also was active in helping the student to set educational goals and to work toward meeting them.
+The advisor’s help occurred in different ways at two distinct times during the student’s undergraduate years: (1) in the first two years when the student was discovering new avenues of learning, sharpening skills, and building a foundation for advanced work; and (2) in the final two years when the student was on Plan, committed to a narrower and more focused study.

-While the advisor is expected to introduce, inform, and offer advice, the most critical part of the advisor’s role is to listen, discuss, challenge, assist, collaborate, and model activities that are a natural extension of teaching.
-The responsibilities of the advisor are listed below.
+While the advisor was expected to introduce, inform, and offer advice, the most critical part of the advisor’s role was to listen, discuss, challenge, assist, collaborate, and model activities that were a natural extension of teaching.
+The responsibilities of the advisor were: